-This certificate's benefits and premiums may be allowed to lapse (for up to 24 months), upon your request, if you enroll in the Medicaid program, by notifying us in writing within 90 days of your enrollment in Medicaid.
-You may reinstate this certificate when Medicaid benefits end by notifying us in writing of your decision to reinstate this certificate within 90 days of the termination of Medicaid benefits.
+This certificate's benefits and premiums may be allowed to lapse for up to 24 months, upon your request, if you enroll in the Medical Assistance program, by notifying us in writing within 90 days of your enrollment in Medical Assistance.
+You may reinstate this certificate when Medical Assistance benefits end by notifying us in writing of your decision to reinstate this certificate within 90 days of the termination of Medical Assistance benefits.
+Upon reinstatement there will be no additional waiting periods with respect to preexisting conditions and coverage is substantially equivalent to coverage in effect before the date of such suspension; and the premium charged is at least as favorable as the premium that would have applied to had the coverage not been suspended.